Gaucho: The dialect frontier theory

 There is in that land, and particularly around Montevideo and Maldonado, another class of people, most appropriately called gauchos or gauderios.
 Commonly all are criminals escaped from the jails of Spain and Brazil, or they belong to the number of those who, because of their atrocities, have had to flee to the wilderness...
 When the gaucho has some necessity or caprice to satisfy, he steals a few horses or cows, takes them to Brazil where he sells them and where he gets whatever it is he needs.

 Hence the Uruguayan sociolinguist José Pedro Rona thought the origin of the word was to be sought "on the frontier zone between Spanish and Portuguese, which goes from northern Uruguay to the Argentine province of Corrientes and the Brazilian area between them".

-Rona, himself born on a language frontier in pre-Holocaust Europe, (Note: In the town of Lučenec, on the Slovak-Hungarian language border.) was a pioneer of the concept of linguistic borders, and studied the dialects of northern Uruguay where Portuguese and Spanish intermingle.
+Rona, himself born on a language frontier in pre-war Europe, (Note: In the town of Lučenec, on the Slovak-Hungarian language border.) was a pioneer of the concept of linguistic borders, and studied the dialects of northern Uruguay where Portuguese and Spanish intermingle.
 Rona thought that, of the two forms — gaúcho and gaucho — the former probably came first, because it was linguistically more natural for gaúcho to evolve by accent-shift to gáucho, than the other way round.
 Thus the problem came down to explaining the origin of gaúcho.